 Both routers can run the full suite of Eero software.
-This includes not only Alexa integration but also the simple device management in the Eero app and easy mesh expansion.
-You can see your traffic and internet usage and can enable and disable internet access for each device individually.
+This includes Alexa integration and the simple device management in the Eero app on Android or iOS, and easy mesh expansion.
+You can see your traffic and internet usage and enable and disable internet access for each device individually.
 Eero supports modern configurations, including WPA3 security and IPv6.
 Port forwarding is also supported in the app, unlike quite a few other mesh systems.

 Eero also gives you the option to sign up for Eero Secure and Eero Secure+.
 The former includes a basic set of security features, content filter, ad blocking, and a device monitor for $2.99 per month.
 Eero Secure+ adds antivirus software, a password manager, and a VPN subscription for $9.99 per month.
 Of course, these features could be obtained separately, but some will like Eero's package's convenience.

 Eero Pro 6 vs. Eero Pro: Building your mesh

 To get the best possible speed from your mesh, you should make sure the rest of the Eeros in your mesh support the speeds you expect.
 To get gigabit mesh speeds from your Eero Pro 6 mesh, you'll need to stick with Eero Pro 6 nodes.
 You can even pair your Eero nodes with one of the best Eero wall mounts to help keep them out of the way.